timoschwarzer/gitlab-monitor/CONFIGURATION.md

 # Whether to show the user that invoked the pipeline or not
 showUsers: false

+# Wether to show the pipelines test coverage if available
+showCoverage: false

 # The page title, or null to hide
 title: null